tjpilant/aigent/README.md

 2. **NLPDocumentsTool**: A tool for processing documents and generating training data pairs.
 3. **NLPDocumentsAgent**: An agent that utilizes the NLPDocumentsTool for document processing.
 4. **AIGentSwarm**: A class that manages the swarm of agents and coordinates document processing tasks.
+5. **GPT Agent Developer**: A new feature for creating and managing specialized GPT agents with defined traits and responsibilities.

 This integration allows for easy expansion of AIGENT's capabilities by adding new tools and agents to the swarm.

+## GPT Agent Developer

+The GPT Agent Developer is a new feature that allows users to create and manage specialized GPT agents.
+These agents can be tailored for specific tasks or professions, with defined traits, responsibilities, and interaction styles.

+Key capabilities:
+- Create new GPT agents with specific professions and traits
+- Store agent descriptions in a SQLite database for easy management
+- List all created GPT agents
+- Utilize created agents in document processing tasks (future development)

+To use the GPT Agent Developer:
+1. Open the AIGENT GUI
+2. Navigate to the "Agents" menu
+3. Select "Create GPT Agent" to define a new agent
+4. Use "List GPT Agents" to view all created agents

+The GPT Agent Developer lays the groundwork for more sophisticated AI interactions and task-specific processing within the AIGENT ecosystem.

 ## Setting Up Google Cloud Credentials